Cogent Conversations: Episode 2

 Andrew Ritchie: Yeah.

 Andrew Ritchie: Hi, Tony.
-Hello, [inaudible]
+Hi Mum.
+That was good.

 Andrew Ritchie: Oh, that’s very kind.